-I remember going to her house and asking for a can of green beans and she always gave me two with a jar of tomatoes for chili.
+I remember going to grandma’s house and asking for a can of green beans, and she always gave me two with a jar of tomatoes for chili.

 I loved those beans!
-Well, don’t worry if you don’t have the experience I’m going to show you how to can your own fruits and vegetables and it’s not hard to get started.
+Don’t worry if you don’t have the experience.
+I’m going to show you how to can your own fruits and vegetables, and it’s not hard to get started.
 I’ve written this massive article to help you get to learn the different food preservation canning methods for preserving your own fruits and veggies for your family.

 Food Preservation Canning Methods For Fruits And Vegetables